 - In last resort efforts, jaw surgery might be necessary, if non-surgical measures prove ineffective.

-Of course, Bedford Dental Group are always here if you have any additional questions about TMJ.
+Of course, Bedford Dental Group is always here if you have any additional questions about TMJ.
 If you’ve tried all of these remedies and your symptoms still persist, schedule a consultation with Bedford Dental Group today.

 Bedford Dental Group has a successful track record in handling TMJ disorders.
 We can provide you with the treatment you need to overcome your symptoms and go back to a normal life.
 We can give you the best treatment options for your unique situation, including custom mouthpieces for daily use and sleeping.
 Porcelain veneers, dental crowns, and dental implants can also prove effective in correcting your bite, which can reduce your symptoms as well.
 We’ll discuss your options and how we can help give you the treatment you need.
 Give us a call today.